cwilling/pvc/README.md

     - live555 form is the *project name* i.e. live555
     - suitesparse form is the *project name* i.e. suitesparse
     - vtk form is the *project name* i.e. vtk
+    - zpaq form is the *project name* i.e. zpaq

 Examples of *add* command usage for the different repo types are:
   - pvc add --project pvc --type github --urlbase cwilling/pvc